jbcrail/slyther/README.md

 ##### TODO

-- output as HTML, JSON, and graphviz
+- output as JSON and graphviz
 - configure timeout
 - guess mimetypes by url; switch to get HEAD of URL?
 - save local results w/ timestamps to prevent rude crawling